 Prior to joining Norris McLaughlin, Nick was a commercial litigation associate in the white-collar investigation and litigation practice group of Debevoise & Plimpton, LLP, in New York City.
 At Columbia University School of Law, he was a Harlan Fiske Stone Scholar, a member of the Columbia Journal of European Law, and in the Non-Profit Organizations/ Small Business Clinic.

-Nicholas A. Duston was selected to the 2021 Best Lawyers® Ones to Watch list.
+Nicholas A. Duston was selected to Best Lawyers: Ones to Watch in America™, Commercial Litigation; Criminal Defense: White-Collar; Litigation – ConstructionFamily Law, 2021-2023.
 A description of the selection methodology can be found here.
 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.